cgardesey/EkumfiMarket/README.md

 You may need to update these values in the `build.gradle` file based on your project requirements.

-## Usage

-ProductTrader project demonstrates a simple sms based application that retrieves sms from from an embedded control unit and updates the UI on the screen to reflect the state of the security system.
-It also sends sms to control the state of the security system.
-You can use it as a reference to understand how to implement similar functionality in your own projects.

-The application consists of multiple fragments, each showcasing a different Android component or feature.
-Use the navigation drawer to switch between fragments and explore the different features.

 If you're looking to integrate with the backend api, make sure to check out the backend repository [ariduino firmware](https://github.com/cgardesey/trader_apps_backend) for detailed instructions.

 ## License